gitcompu/pcbwork/PCBHatHat.md

   - MEGA-3DIGI-5V - Exposes Mega 328 pins PD4 (T0/XCK) , PD5 (T1/OC0B) (both subject to jumper setting) and PD7 (AIN1) alongwith 5V and GND
   - RX-TX - Exposes Tx and Rx pin of Mega 328 (with 5V and GND)
   - FTDI - Meant to be used with FTDI breakout for booloader loaded Mega 328 but can be used for other purpose as it exposes Mega 328 RESET (subject to jumper) , Tx and Rx pin alongwith GND.
 It expects 5V supply to come from outside which can be routed to 5V supply of the board with jumper PWR-SW-5V set to FTDI side.
-  - PROG328 and PROG328-2 - Exposes MISO, MOSI, SCK and RESET pin of Mega 328 to be programmed by Arduino as ISP
+  - PROG328 and PROG328-2 - Exposes PB3 (MOSI/OC2A), PB4 (MISO) , PB5 (SCK) and PD0 (RESET) pin of Mega 328 with intention to be programmed by Arduino as ISP (though you can simply see it as exposre of these pins on a connector) alongwith 5V and GND.

 ### Important
   - When you have inserted TXB0104 and I2C BiDir breakouts in the provided slots